 Example.
-If a first-tier foreign corporation that uses the calendar year 1998 as its taxable year receives dividends out of post-1986 undistributed earnings of a second-tier foreign corporation for a tax year that ended June 30, 1998, enter "9806."
+If a first-tier foreign corporation that uses the calendar year 2001 as its taxable year receives dividends out of post-1986 undistributed earnings of a second-tier foreign corporation for a tax year that ended June 30, 2001, enter "0106."

 Column 3.
-Enter the second-tier foreign corporation's applicable two-digit foreign country or U.S. possession code from the list beginning on page 11.
+Enter the second-tier foreign corporation's applicable two-digit foreign country or U.S. possession code from the list beginning on page 10.

 Column 4.
-Enter the second-tier foreign corporation's post-1986 undistributed earnings pool (in functional currency) for the separate income category for which the schedule is filed.
+Enter the second-tier foreign corporation's post-1986 undistributed earnings pool (in functional currency) for the separate category for which the schedule is being completed.
 See the instructions for Schedule C, Part I, column 4.